-Scott City man arrested on suspicion of Aggravated Battery
+Scott City man arrested on suspicion of aggravated battery

 SCOTT CITY, Kan.
-(KSNW) – The Scott City Police Department in conjunction with the Kansas Department of Corrections and US Marshals arrested two Scotty City residents Wednesday afternoon.
+(KSNW) – The Scott City Police Department, in conjunction with the Kansas Department of Corrections and US Marshals, arrested two Scott City residents Wednesday afternoon.

 Scott City Police says 30-year-old Bradley Hernandez was a wanted fugitive and spent multiple hours searching for him.